With new cameras coming out all the time, you may be wondering why I’m writing about the best Nikon D3200 lenses.

 Minimum Focus Distance: 0.48 m (1.6 ft)

 Let’s face it.
 Going around town with a camera bag full of lenses can be quite a drag.
-Aside from being heavy, it’s probably going to limit your movement in some way and will keep you tied up as you will need to guard the bag from theft.
+Aside from being heavy, it’s probably going to limit your movement in some way and will keep you tied up as you will need to guard the bag against theft.

 Not only that, switching to the right lens for the situation may just take more time than you have to capture an image.

 So, if you’re not a fan of lens switching and don’t mind the heft of something bigger, You may want to check out the Nikon 18-300mm f/3.5-5.6.
-Built specifically for DX sensors like the one in your Nikon D3200, this one lens does the job of a whole host lenses and will therefore allow you to leave your gear bag at home.
+Built specifically for DX sensors like the one in your Nikon D3200, this one lens does the job of a whole host of lenses and will therefore allow you to leave your gear bag at home.

 Given what it can do, the 18-300mm DX is a little on the hefty side (550 grams) but, you’ll be glad to know that it is a full 300 grams lighter than its immediate predecessor.
 This means less fatigue at the end of the day and steadier hands when you take a shot.